C Diff Cleanup

 🦠 The C. Diff Threat: Why Expert Cleanup is VITAL and How Bio-Tec Guarantees Quick, Correct & Zer...

-• How do professionals ensure safety when biohazards contaminate headrests?
+• How do professionals handle cleaning when biohazards contaminate electronic equipment?